isaksandin/carrot/README.md

 ### Add a search keyword

 To add a search keyword simply modify the search word in a url to `{{query}}`.
-For example, to make a search keyword for YouTube you could make search as you normally would and copy the url (https://www.youtube.com/results?search_query=mysearchword).
+For example, to make a search keyword for YouTube, search as you normally would and copy the url (https://www.youtube.com/results?search_query=mysearchword).
 Then turn it into https://www.youtube.com/results?search_query={{query}}.
 Enter the new url in the link box and choose a keyword to go with it.

 ### Add a plugin file